 • Meadow View Accessible Campsite

 • High Falootin’ VIP Area (Please note, only people who have purchased a High Falootin’ VIP Upgrade will be able to use the accessible toilet located in this area.)

 There is an Accessible Viewing Area located at the main stage which is a mix of raised and ground level viewing with seating provided.
 While the area is of a reasonable size for the event, spaces are limited and we encourage you to share the facilities and consider others’ needs.

 Please request access to this area on the Access Application Form.
 You will then be provided with 2 x Accessible Viewing passes per application and these must be shown in order to access the Accessible Viewing Area.

-Assistance dogs are welcome at The Long Road.
+Assistance dogs are welcome.
 There are water points and bins located throughout the arena and campsites to ensure you can care for your dog’s welfare during the festival.

 Due to the nature of the event and types of performance, there will be flashing and moving lights.